shadow-robot/fh_documentation/docs/user_guide/9_changelog.md

 * Delete old logs when we exceed limit
 * Export robot states from mongo to python/yaml
 * Implement a proper way to setup the configuration of optoforce sensors for hand h
-* Add possibility to switch in RQT to Grasp Controller for Hand H
-* Modify Hand H/E release process to include debug symbols

 #### Version 0.2.43